MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 Create, modify, and delete DNS resource records using the DNS server role in Windows Server.
-You can add resource records using DNS manager, using Windows PowerShell, or automatically when Windows-based, Dynamic Host Configuration Protocol (DHCP)–enabled clients join a network using dynamic update.
+You can add resource records using DNS manager, using Windows PowerShell, or automatically when Windows-based, Dynamic Host Configuration Protocol (DHCP) enabled clients join a network using dynamic update.

-Resource records contain the information that a zone maintains about the resources (such as hosts) that the zone contains.
+Resource records contain the information that a zone maintains about the resources (such as hosts).
 Resource record information includes record type, owner name, host address and other information.

 ## Prerequisites